YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 it includes two modules [Logic](../../Installation/ocanren/src/core/Logic.mli) and [Core](../../Installation/ocanren/src/core/Core.mli), and renames the module [RStream](../../Installation/ocanren/src/core/RStream.mli) to Stream, and finally defines the Std module.
-Usually you should open the module OCanren at the beginning of every source file where you use OCanren features.
+You should open the module OCanren at the beginning of every source file where you use OCanren features.